askalen/OEF/docs/layers.md

 ### H Tables
 **Purpose:** Track source object attribute changes in SCD Type 2 format, focusing only on actual changes
-**Configs:** See [H - Historical Tables](table-types.md#h---historical-tables) for standard configurations
+**Configs:** See H - Historical Tables for standard configurations

 ### E Tables
 **Purpose:** Capture source system events and fast-changing attributes that were split from object tables
-**Configs:** See [E - Event Tables](table-types.md#e---event-tables) for standard configurations
+**Configs:** See E - Event Tables for standard configurations

----

-## EXTSRC - External Source Layer

-**Purpose:** Houses ingested data sources that are *not* part of the main ecosystem.
-This keeps them separate from the primary data ingestion pipeline while still allowing them to be integrated downstream if needed.
-Data here might be less structured initially and require more specific transformations before joining the main data flow.

-**Key Considerations:**
-- May have different ingestion patterns or frequencies
-- Less strict adherence to OEF standards initially
-- Requires clear metadata to distinguish from core sources

----

-## DV - Data Vault

-**Purpose:** Normalizes historical tables around source objects and relationships.
-Serves as an intermediate step before business object normalization, maintaining source system perspective while preparing for business vault transformation.

-### H Tables
-**Purpose:** Source object and relationship normalization without business logic transformation
-**Configs:** See [H - Historical Tables](table-types.md#h---historical-tables) for standard configurations

----

-## BV - Business Vault
+## VLTX - Vault Transformation Layer

-**Purpose:** Normalizes data around business objects and relationships.
-Creates authoritative mapping from source objects to business objects and maintains complete business object histories and events.
+**Purpose:** Creates business object mappings and produces one representative record per business object per source system.
+Handles the transformation from source-oriented data to business-object-oriented data while maintaining source-level precision.

-**Processing Order:** R tables are built first to establish source-to-business object mappings, then used to align source objects into business objects for H and E tables.
+**Processing Order:** R tables are built first to establish source-to-business object mappings, then used by O tables for overrides, then H and E tables use both for business object alignment.

 ### R Tables
-**Purpose:** Registry tables that map source system objects to business objects over time and define business object existence
+**Purpose:** Registry tables that map key source identifiers to business object identifiers.
-**Configs:** See [R - Registry Tables](table-types.md#r---registry-tables) for standard configurations
-**Layer Restriction:** R tables only exist in the BV layer
+**Layer-specific:** Only exist in VLTX layer - built first to establish mappings used by H and E tables.

+### O Tables
+**Purpose:** Override tables that provide manual configuration for special processing requirements.
+**Layer-specific:** Add `meta_is_primary` field to specific source objects, which takes priority during VLTX record selection.

 ### H Tables
-**Purpose:** Business object attribute changes over time, normalized using R table mappings
-**Configs:** See [H - Historical Tables](table-types.md#h---historical-tables) for standard configurations
+**Purpose:** Business object attributes per source system, with one representative record per business object.
+**Layer-specific:** Uses registry mappings to transform source identifiers and applies override logic for record selection.

 ### E Tables
-**Purpose:** Business events normalized using business object identifiers from R tables
+**Purpose:** Business events per source system.
+**Layer-specific:** Normalized using business object identifiers from R tables.
-**Configs:** See [E - Event Tables](table-types.md#e---event-tables) for standard configurations

----

-## FCT - Fact Layer
+## VLT - Vault Layer

-**Purpose:** Denormalizes business objects from the BV layer to prepare for aggregation.
-Combines related business objects and events into wide tables optimized for analytical processing and aggregation in the ANL layer.
+**Purpose:** Creates the authoritative, consolidated business object definitions by aggregating across source systems.
+Combines data from multiple VLTX source tables using field-by-field business rules to produce the single source of truth for each business object.

+**Key Characteristics:**
+- Bounded complexity: Scales with number of sources (2-5), not number of records
+- Field-by-field consolidation using business rules
+- Preserves exact timestamps from source-level changes
+- Clean separation between source deduplication and cross-source consolidation

 ### H Tables
-**Purpose:** Denormalized business object attributes with related dimensional context for aggregation preparation
+**Purpose:** Consolidated business object attributes across all source systems.
-**Configs:** See [H - Historical Tables](table-types.md#h---historical-tables) for standard configurations
+**Layer-specific:** Uses COALESCE and business rules to select the best value for each field across multiple source systems.

 ### E Tables
+**Purpose:** Consolidated business events across all source systems.

+## WHX - Warehouse Transformation Layer

+**Purpose:** Denormalizes business objects from the VLT layer to prepare for metric aggregation.
+Combines related business objects and events into wide tables optimized for analytical processing and aggregation in the WH layer.

+### H Tables
+**Purpose:** Denormalized business object attributes with related dimensional context.
+**Layer-specific:** Prepares data for aggregation in the WH layer.

+### E Tables
-**Purpose:** Denormalized business events with full dimensional context for aggregation and analysis
+**Purpose:** Denormalized business events with full dimensional context.
-**Configs:** See [E - Event Tables](table-types.md#e---event-tables) for standard configurations

----
+**Layer-specific:** Optimized for aggregation and analysis in the WH layer.

-## ANL - Analytics Layer
+## WH - Warehouse Layer

-**Purpose:** Creates official aggregated metrics and period-based dimensional data.
-Combines aggregated measures with dimensional information from the FCT layer to produce comprehensive, authoritative analytical tables.
+**Purpose:** Creates the final analytical tables with aggregated metrics and comprehensive dimensional information.
+Combines denormalized data from WHX with calculated measures to produce complete, analytics-ready tables.

 ### HX Tables
-**Purpose:** Period-based dimensional data that checks for changes less frequently than standard H tables (e.g., weekly checks instead of every change).
+**Purpose:** Period-based dimensional data.
+**Layer-specific:** Checks for changes less frequently than standard H tables (e.g., weekly checks instead of every change).
 Essential for tables that would change too frequently if tracked at every modification.
-**Configs:** See [H - Historical Tables](table-types.md#h---historical-tables) for standard configurations (time period variants)

 ### AX Tables
-**Purpose:** Official aggregated metrics and counts organized by time periods, blended with dimensional information
+**Purpose:** Aggregated metrics and counts organized by time periods.
-**Configs:** See [A - Aggregate Tables](table-types.md#ax---aggregate-tables) for standard configurations

----
+**Layer-specific:** Blended with dimensional information from WHX layer.

+### H Tables
+**Purpose:** Denormalized business objects with embedded aggregate metrics.
+**Layer-specific:** Final analytical tables with comprehensive metrics for analysis.

+### E Tables
+**Purpose:** Denormalized events with contextual metrics and dimensional data.
+**Layer-specific:** Event data enriched with calculated measures and context.

 ## MART - Mart Layer